qchenevier/MBA_memoire/doc/quotes.md

 #### How Competitive Forces Shape Strategy [@Porter1979]

-The essence of strategy formulation is coping with competition.
-Yet it is easy to view competition too narrowly and too pessimistically.
-While one sometimes hears executives complaining to the contrary, intense competition in an industry is neither coincidence nor bad luck [@Porter1979].

-Competition is not manifested only in the other players.
-Competition in an industry is rooted in its underlying economics, and competitive forces exist that go well beyond the established combatants in a particular industry.
-Customers, suppliers, potential entrants, and substitute products are all competitors that may be more or less prominent or active depending on the industry.
-Knowledge of these underlying sources of competitive pressure provides the groundwork for a strategic agenda of action [@Porter1979].

-The strongest competitive force or forces determine the profitability of an industry and so are of greatest importance in strategy formulation.
-Even a company with a strong position in an industry unthreatened by potential entrants will earn low returns if it faces a superior or a lower-cost substitute product.
-Every industry has an underlying structure, or a set of fundamental economic and technical characteristics, that gives rise to these competitive forces [@Porter1979].

 **Formulation of Strategy**

 Once having assessed the forces affecting competition in an industry and their underlying causes, the corporate strategist can identify the company's strengths and weaknesses.
-Then the strategist can devise a plan of action that may include:
+Then the strategist can devise a plan of action that may include [@Porter1979]:
 - positioning the company so that its capabilities provide the best defense against the competitive force
 - influencing the balance of the forces through strategic moves, thereby improving the company's position
 - anticipating shifts in the factors underlying the forces and responding to them

 **Positioning the company**

 The first approach takes the structure of the industry as given and matches the company's strengths and weaknesses to it.
 Strategy can be viewed as building defenses against the competitive forces or as finding positions in the industry where the forces are weakest.
 Knowledge of the company's capabilities and of the causes of the competitive forces will highlight the areas where the company should confront competition and where avoid it.
-If the company is a low-cost producer, it may choose to confront powerful buyers while it takes care to sell them only products not vulnerable to competition from substitutes.
+If the company is a low-cost producer, it may choose to confront powerful buyers while it takes care to sell them only products not vulnerable to competition from substitutes [@Porter1979].

 **Influencing the balance**

 When dealing with the forces that drive industry competition, a company can devise a strategy that takes the offensive.
 This posture is designed to do more than merely cope with the forces themselves; it is meant to alter their causes.
 Innovations in marketing can raise brand identification or otherwise differentiate the product.
 Capital investments in large-scale facilities or vertical integration affect entry barriers.
-The balance of forces is partly a result of external factors and partly in the company's control.
+The balance of forces is partly a result of external factors and partly in the company's control [@Porter1979].

 **Exploiting industry change**

-Industry evolution is important strategically because evolution, of course, brings with it changes in the sources of competition.
-In the familiar product life-cycle pattern, for example, growth rates change, product differentiation is said to decline as the business becomes more mature, and the companies tend to integrate vertically.
-These trends are not so important in themselves; what is critical is whether they affect the sources of competition.

 #### Technological revolutions, paradigm shifts and socio-institutional change [@Perez2004]